Steph12333333/S/README.md

 * `min_samples_split`
 * `n_estimators`

-The additional `n_estimators` parameter controls the number of decision trees used in the forest.
+The `n_estimators` parameter controls the number of decision trees used in the forest.

-### XGBoost
+### XGBoost Classifier

-XGBoost(XGB CLASSIFIER) was included as a gradient-boosting model for comparison with the other classification approaches.
+XGBoost Classifier was included as a gradient-boosting model for comparison with the other classification approaches.

 ## Evaluation Metric